The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?

 2. At what stage can a baby survive outside the womb?

-By the time you reach 24 weeks pregnant, the baby has a possibility of survival if born.
+By the time you are 24 weeks pregnant, the baby has a possibility of survival if born.
 Most infants born before this period are unable to survive because their lungs and other essential organs have not grown enough.
 Because of the improved care available in infant (neonatal) facilities, an increasing number of babies delivered prematurely survive.